slingr-stack/slingr-docs/content/en/extending/extending-platform/common.md

 ---
 title: "Common features"
-lead: "Explains features of endpoints that are independent fo the SDK used to create the endpoint."
+description: "Explains features of endpoints that are independent fo the SDK used to create the endpoint."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false